 - The interface between AAnF and AF shall be confidentiality, integrity and replay protected.

-- The application key (KAF) shall be provided with a maximum lifetime.
-When the application key lifetime is expired, it shall be renegotiated.
+- The AKMA Application Key (KAF) shall be provided with a maximum lifetime.
+When the AKMA Application Key lifetime is expired, it shall be renegotiated.

 Editor’s Note: Further security requirements regarding roaming and other aspects will be added.